-Te Rūnanga o Ngāi Tahu may from time to time contribute to the Scheme sums in addition to Matched Savings ("Distribution"), subject to the final paragraph in this section below.
+Te Rūnanga o Ngāi Tahu may from time to time (at its discretion and in no way guaranteed) contribute to the Scheme sums in addition to Matched Savings ("Distribution").
 Te Rūnanga o Ngāi Tahu will notify the Manager of:

-- (a) the Distribution process; - (b) the amount Te Rūnanga o Ngāi Tahu may wish to contribute to the Scheme; and - (c) the terms and conditions on which Te Rūnanga o Ngāi Tahu may wish to contribute including the age of eligibility for the Distribution.
+(a) the Distribution process;

+- (b) the amount (which could be zero) Te Rūnanga o Ngāi Tahu wishes to contribute to the Scheme; and - (c) the terms and conditions on which Te Rūnanga o Ngāi Tahu may wish to contribute including the age of eligibility for the Distribution or differing amounts for different classes of Member.

-The Manager will then notify Members of the Distribution amount and the Conditions.
-The Distribution process, the Distribution amount and the Conditions may differ as between Calendar Years and in a Calendar Year may differ as between each class of Member and as between Members within a class.
-Te Rūnanga o Ngāi Tahu will pay the Distribution to the Manager as agreed between Te Rūnanga o Ngāi Tahu and the Manager.
+The Manager will then notify Members of the Distribution amount (which could be zero) and the Conditions.

+The Distribution process, the Distribution amount and the Conditions may differ as between Calendar Years and in a Calendar Year may differ as between each class of Member and as between Members within a class; there may be no Distribution at all.
+If Te Rūnanga o Ngāi Tahu does pay a Distribution, it will pay the Distribution to the Manager as agreed between Te Rūnanga o Ngāi Tahu and the Manager.

-The Manager will credit the Distribution payable to the relevant Member's Account in accordance with the Conditions.
+The Manager will credit any Distribution that is paid to the relevant Member's Account in accordance with the Conditions.